AdobeDocs/campaign-classic-learn.en/help/sending-messages/email-channel/defining-interactive-email-content-with-amp.md

 AMP for Email is a new open-source format that enables developers to create dynamic and interactive emails.
 With modern app functionality directly available within emails, recipients can interact dynamically with content in the message itself.

-Currently only Gmail, Outlook, and Mail.ru support the AMP format.
+Currently only Gmail, Yahoo, FairEmail, and Mail.ru support the AMP format.

 The video below explains how to activate AMP in Adobe Campaign Classic and showcases the usage.